How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 Resource Usage: Apache can be more resource-intensive compared to Nginx, which might be a concern on a Raspberry Pi with limited CPU and memory.

-Apache's performance under heavy load is not as efficient as Nginx, especially when serving static content.
+Performance: Apache's performance under heavy load is not as efficient as Nginx, especially when serving static content.

 Nginx